 The WA Government has pledged $21 million to the Electric Vehicle Strategy.
 They’ve set a modest target of 25% for small-to-medium cars being either pure-electric or hybrid vehicles by 2025/26.

 Unfortunately, we are yet to see a purchase subsidy come out of WA.
-The only incentives that currently exist are:

 Electric vehicle incentives in Tasmania